-But the only way to deliver these types of real-time, personalized experiences that customers have come to expect is by fully harnessing your customer data so that you have a unified view of every customer in real time.
-And this is where a customer data platform (CDP) becomes essential, especially in a cookieless future.
+But the only way to deliver the personalized experiences that buyers want is by fully harnessing your customer data so that you have a unified view of every customer, in real time.
+This is where a customer data platform (CDP) comes in.

-Whether you already have a CDP that's not living up to your expectations or won't be able to stand up to your future requirements, or you're embarking on the journey of selecting a CDP for the first time, this guide will help you take the next step.
+Whether you have a CDP that's not living up to your expectations and future requirements-or you're embarking on the journey of selecting a CDP for the first time-this guide will help you take the next step.
 We'll cover: